lokitechie06/RemarkableWaryPi/CodingBat/problems_list.md

 Given 2 ints, a and b, return True if one if them is 10 or if their sum is 10. '''

+7. near_hundred: **near_hundred.py**

+'''
+Given an int n, return True if it is within 10 of 100 or 200.
+Note: abs(num) computes the absolute value of a number. '''